Financial Statement Audit: Tips & Insights on Tackling Your ...

 Information, Communication, and Risk Reporting

-Technology is especially important in this area, where many of the tools involved in a digital finance transformation – data analytics, dashboards, and automated reporting – let your board of directors, business leaders, and employees see in-depth reports on risk, culture, and performance.
+Technology is especially important in this area, where many of the tools involved in a digital finance transformation – data analytics, dashboards, and automated reporting – let your board of directors, business leaders, and employees see in-depth reports on risk, culture, and performance, usually in real-time.
 This throughput of information is vital for communicating about your risk, strategies, and objectives across the enterprise.

 The COSO Framework Is Only the Starting Point

 As we said, no two companies are alike.
-That means an ERM program that works well for one company might leave another susceptible to massive gaps in its program.
-As such, while the five components laid out by COSO give us a common framework for establishing ERM, each company’s risks, mitigation strategies, culture, and information-sharing will – and must! – be unique to your specific company and environment.
+Thus, an ERM program that works well for one company might leave another susceptible to massive gaps in its program.
+As such, while the five components laid out by COSO give us a common framework for establishing ERM, each company’s risks, mitigation strategies, culture, and information-sharing will – and must – be unique to your specific company and internal environment.

 Establishing an ERM Process and Methodology